 As we all know, customers make all the difference today – their published opinions about your brand can move the needle further than any marketing activity.
 Investing in customer retention activities, then, is the smartest way to spread the word about your brand and capture eyeballs.

 As we mentioned earlier, it’s also the most effective way.
 And while you might think reviews/testimonials are only important for consumer goods and D2C brands, think again: According to a B2B Sales & Marketing Report by G2, 92% of B2B buyers are more likely to purchase after reading a trusted review.

 4. Boosting Brand Loyalty

-Customer retention strategies are usually based off some sort of rewards & incentives system.
-For example, you may try to retain customers by rewarding them to continue to shop at your brand, or offer them discounts on consequent purchases or newly launched products.
+Customer retention strategies are usually based on some sort of rewards & incentives system.
+For example, you may try to retain customers by rewarding them to continue to shop at your brand or offer them discounts on consequent purchases or newly launched products.

 As a result, customer retention strategies, when done right, often result not only in returning customers but also a certain amount of brand loyalty.

 Not to confuse the two: customer retention is a measure of how many customers come back to make repeated purchases (even just one) from your brand, while customer loyalty measures your customer’s affinity and preference for your brand.

 But a successful customer retention strategy can nudge customers from simply being repeat buyers to being brand loyalists.
 If nothing else, a customer retention strategy will at least boost your chances of increasing brand loyalty!
 Better than simply hoping for a small measure of loyalty, isn’t it?